fserb/canvas2D/spec/layers.md

   undefined endLayer();
 };
 ```
-The rendering state used for the layer rendering will use the current state of the canvas.
+The rendering state used to render the layer is the current state of the canvas at the
+begin of the layer.

-`beginLayer()` sets the start point of the layer, it also captures the current state of the canvas (see list below) that will be used when rendering the layer.
-At the begin of the layer, the rendering state (list below) will be reset to the defaults, so the drawing operations in the inside of the layer, will behave as an auxiliary canvas would do.
-The attributes of the canvas state that we care about in `beginLayer()` are:
+`beginLayer()` sets the start point of the layer.
+It captures the current state of the canvas (see list below) that will be used when rendering the layer.
+At the begin of the layer, this rendering state will be reset to its defaults, i.e., the drawing operations inside the layer behave as if we are starting a new canvas.

+The attributes of the canvas state that are captured by `beginLayer()` are:
 - globalAlpha
 - globalCompositeOperation
 - shadowOffsetX